carlinyuen/SimpleBarCodeScanner/README.md

 Simple bar code scanner library that uses both iOS 7 libraries as well as ZBarSDK for iOS 6 and below support.
 Keywords: Objc, Xcode, iOS, bar codes, scanning.

+## Integration
+Super simple.
+5 steps:

+ 1. Import the header:

+		#import "SimpleBarCodeScanner.h"

+ 2. Create an instance of the SimpleBarCodeScanner using the view you want to preview in and a delegate for when codes are scanned:

+		self.scanner = [[SimpleBarCodeScanner alloc] initWithView:self.view delegate:self];

+ 3. Start the scanner whenever you're ready:

+		[self.scanner start];

+ 4. Implement the delegate method:

+		- (void)scanner:(SimpleBarCodeScanner *)scanner scannedCode:(NSString *)code
+		{
+			NSLog(@"Scanned Code: %@", code);
+			[self.scanner stop];	// If you want to stop the session }

+ 5. Finally, add required libraries in the next section.
+See notes if you need pre-iOS 7 scanning too.

 ### Required Libraries / Frameworks
  - AVFoundation.framework (for ZBarSDK & iOS 7, status optional)
  - QuartzCore.framework (for ZBarSDK, status required)
  - CoreMedia.framework (for ZBarSDK, status optional)
  - CoreVideo.framework (for ZBarSDK, status optional)
  - libiconv.dylib (forZBarSDK, status required)

+### Customization
+You can customize the highlight view (it's just a UIView with clear background and colored border) by setting <pre>highlightColor</pre> and
+<pre>highlightWidth</pre>.

 ### ZBarSDK Notes
  - If scanning in pre-iOS 7 is important, check integration notes for the ZBarSDK